 COURSE DESCRIPTION: How can our ideas go viral?
 How can our ideas become sticky?
-How is fake news communicated?
-How is sound discourse promoted?
-The primary goal of COMM 2367 is to increase your understanding of persuasive communication and your ability to create effective persuasive messages.
+The primary goal of COMM 2367H is to increase your understanding of persuasive communication and your ability to create effective persuasive messages.
 This course covers theories of persuasion, attitude change and message design that can used to develop your persuasive skills.
 In particular, we will focus on the message strategies that have proven effective in accomplishing various influence tasks, such as securing one's credibility, demonstrating the severity of a problem, advocating change, and mobilizing commitment.
 Communication 2367H is a Level Two General Education Course in Writing and Communication.